-Your organization has taken the right step to offer another channel like Web Chat to offer full support through.
-They should be able to interact on this channel to get help with more product or service information, billing, returns, and more, without having to pick up the phone.
+Your organization has taken the right step to offer another channel like Webchat to provide support.
+Webchat is an easy way for customers to get help with inquiries such as more product or service information, billing, returns, and more, without having to pick up the phone.
 But it doesn’t end there!
-There are a lot of things to consider in order to provide the best possible customer experiences through this growing digital channel.
+There’s more to consider in order to provide the best possible customer experiences through this growing digital channel.
 Read on for some helpful tips to maximize the use of Webchat.

 Always start a chat by introducing yourself.
-This should include your name, job title, your brand’s value proposition, and asking how you may help.
-You could also ask how their day is.
+This should include your name, job title, your brand’s value proposition, and asking how you may help them.
+You may also ask how their day is!
 This adds a personable touch to the conversation and also sets a friendly tone.
-If your customer or prospect is already frustrated before the interaction, this will also help lighten the conversation.
+If your customer or prospect is already frustrated before the interaction, this will also help lighten the conversation from the start.

-When a lot of information needs to be communicated through text, it’s important to be clear and concise for your customer or prospect to understand what you’re saying the first time.
+When a lot of information needs to be communicated through text, it’s important to be clear and concise for your customer or prospect to understand what you’re communicating the first time.
 This will provide a better experience for your customers, reduce further questions, and reduce the time your agents are in each chat.
-A good way to do this is to actively remove any “filler” words that aren’t necessary, and by using canned responses which are preset responses that have been well thought out for clarity.
+An effective way to do this is to actively remove any “filler” words that aren’t necessary, and by using canned responses which are preset responses that have been well thought out for clarity.

 Keep them Posted

-If you are looking into the inquiry, and it’s taking some time (maybe they’re reaching out to another department to get more information), a quick note once again that you’re still investigating.
-Your customer wants to get information as fast as possible, and this will reassure them that you haven’t forgotten about them.
+If an agent is looking into an inquiry and it’s taking some time (maybe they’re reaching out to another department to get more information), a quick note should be sent that they’re still investigating.
+Customers want to get information as fast as possible, and this will reassure them that you haven’t forgotten about them.
 Again, canned responses can come into action here to save time typing.

 Use Triggers to Launch the Chat

 Triggers are preset rules that allow a webchat window to appear with a specific message based on their browsing behaviour.
-For instance, if a visitor has been clicking or viewing multiple product descriptions for let’s say pressure washers, a chat window can trigger with a preset message asking if they need help finding the right pressure washer.
+For instance, if a visitor has been clicking or viewing multiple product descriptions for pressure washers, a chat window can trigger with a preset message asking if they need help finding the right pressure washer.
 This is an example of a personalized experience that helps customers find the right product or service faster, with your help.
 Contact us to learn more about this feature!

 Break Out Long Responses

-Sometimes your response requires you to say a lot!
-One good tactic to keep in mind is to break out that response into separate smaller paragraphs, making it easier to read and interpret vs. getting lost in a very long paragraph.
+Sometimes your response requires a very long message.
+A good tactic to keep in mind is to break out that response into separate smaller paragraphs, making it easier to read and interpret vs. getting lost in a very long paragraph.
 A small change like this helps further improve the conversation.

 Make it easier for your customers to follow instructions or see material by pasting a link in the chat window versus sending them instructions on where to navigate.
-Its quicker, easier, and you’re customers will thank you for it.
+It’s quicker, easier, and your customers will thank you for it.
 Also, you have an advantage if your webchat solution includes rich messaging, which allows for images to be shared, document previews, as well as gifs and emojis.
 NuVoxx can provide you with a webchat solution that includes rich messaging.
 Contact us to learn more!

 Go Above and Beyond